 Supplies ideas for kid travel activity kits

-Packing a variety of activities will get you through this.
+Packing a variety of activities will get you through flying with kids (or that family road trip).
 So buy a little of this and that, and chances are your kids will stay entertained.

 Most of this you can pick up at the dollar store, Target or a craft store.